Vimal-Mudalagi/DUK-MAP/README.md

 It is a prototype interactive map where you can search rooms and related info and see them highlighted.

 ## Features
-- **Search Bar** → type a room no., the room gets highlighted, along with info about room no., professor, faculty, email and description.
+- **Search Bar** → type a room no., the room gets highlighted.
+If you click on any room, a modal pops up having info about room no., professor, faculty, email and description.
 - **Highlight Animation** → the searched room blinks so it is easy to notice.
 - **Hover Effect** → when you hover, rooms glow.
 - **Badges Page** → small extra page to show how one can earn fun badges (just for fun).